-Both complaints name the Company, Eamonn P. Hobbs, and Krishna Kandarpa, as defendants (the "Defendants").
-The complaints assert that Defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by allegedly making false and misleading statements or omissions regarding (i) the Company's New Drug Application for its Melblez Kit (Melblez (melphalan) for Injection for use with the Delcath Hepatic Delivery System), for the treatment of patients with unresectable metastatic ocular melanoma in the liver, and (ii) the status of the Company's manufacturing facilities.
-The putative class period alleged in both complaints is April 21, 2010 through and including May 2, 2013.
-The plaintiff in the Green action seeks compensatory damages, rescissionary damages, equitable relief, and reasonable attorneys' fees, expert fees and other costs, and the plaintiff in the Connico action seeks damages, as well as reasonable attorneys' fees, expert fees and other costs.
-At a hearing on August 2, 2013, the Court consolidated the Green and Connico actions under the caption In re Delcath Systems, Inc. Securities Litigation, No. 13-cv-3116, appointed Lead Plaintiff, Delcath Investor Group, and approved Pomerantz Grossman Hufford Dahlstrom & Gross LLP as Lead Plaintiff's choice of counsel.
-Further, the Court ordered that the consolidated amended complaint in In re Delcath Systems, Inc. Securities Litigation will be due on September 18, 2013, and set a briefing schedule with respect to the anticipated motion to dismiss.
+On September 18, 2013, Lead Plaintiff filed a consolidated amended complaint, naming the Company and Eamonn P. Hobbs as defendants (the "Defendants").
+The consolidated amended complaint asserts that Defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by allegedly making false and misleading statements or omissions regarding the Company's New Drug Application for its Melblez Kit (Melblez (melphalan) for Injection for use with the Delcath Hepatic Delivery System), for the treatment of patients with unresectable metastatic ocular melanoma in the liver.
+The putative class period alleged in the amended complaint is April 21, 2010 through and including September 13, 2013.
+Lead Plaintiff seeks compensatory damages, equitable relief, and reasonable attorneys' fees, expert fees and other costs.
+On October 31, 2013, Defendants filed their motion to dismiss, which is currently pending.
+Per the Court's order, plaintiff's opposition is due on December 2, 2013, and defendants' reply in support of their motion to dismiss is due on December 23, 2013.

-The Company believes that the In re Delcath Systems, Inc. Securities Litigation action lacks merit and intends to defend the cases vigorously.
+The Company believes that the In re Delcath Systems, Inc. Securities Litigation action lacks merit and intends to defend the case vigorously.